Apprentice-Alchemist/haxe-fmod/README.md

 Primarily focuses on simplifying the FMOD Studio project workflow through the use of a well-documented [helper library](https://tanneris.me/haxe-fmod-helper-library)

-The Windows integration was built on top of Aaron Shea's [C++ integration with FMOD's official API](https://tanneris.me/faxe)
+The Hxcpp/Hashlink integration was built on top of Aaron Shea's [C++ integration with FMOD's official API](https://tanneris.me/faxe)

 LICENCE: [MIT](https://tanneris.me/mit-license)